 Bah bah says Sheepy.
 Hope you like the stories.
 Sheepy does a little sheep dance and drops some poop balls.

 I’m also currently working on what I think will be a novella, tentatively titled: “An Everlasting Name.”
 The title comes from a passage in Isaiah 56: 4-5.

 Neither let the eunuch say, Behold, I am a dry tree.
 For thus saith the Lord unto the eunuchs that keep my sabbaths, and choose the things that please me, and take hold of my covenant; even unto them will I give in mine house and within my walls a place and a name better than of sons and of daughters: I will give them an everlasting name, that shall not be cut off.

 The story concerns the love of an elder monk for his younger monastic brother.
 This story brings together my interests in religion and spirituality and issues of gay love.
 This story is absolutely chaste; there’s no naughtiness or shenanigans, and is intended as a parable or metaphor.

 I’m also preparing some new blog posts that I hope to have up soon.
-It’s in my blog where I get to be humorous, and I hope funny, even outright silly!
+It’s in my blog where I get to be humorous, and write funny, even outright silly things!

 To receive occasional announcements from me, you can join my email list by clicking on the subscribe button.